 *Note: All nutrition facts are based on a 12-ounce serving unless otherwise noted.

 Have a favorite healthier brew not listed here?
 Share with us in the comments below!
 Not a beer drinker?
 What other healthy cocktail (or mocktail!) do you sip on for both health benefits and tasty enjoyment?

 Originally posted on July 10, 2012.
-Updated June 2013.
+Updated May 2014.